noahsug/card-auto-battler/README.md

 Game TODO:

 1. shuffle discard back into deck and use UID (OrderAcquired field in CardInstance?) to fix animation, use seeded random to ensure shuffle is always the same
 2. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
 3. clicking a card in battle screen pauses and zooms in on card
 4. clicking a card in deck view screen zooms in on card
 5. add loading screen
-6. heart lives icon should be an outline, not filled in

 Maybe TODO: